How to use Nextcloud file syncing with Meshnet

 In standard configurations, to share your Nextcloud servers with remote devices, you must set up public domain names and SSL certificates or port forwarding, which can be both expensive and time-consuming.

-While Nextcloud can be set up using various methods, such as a virtual machine or a standalone operating system, this article will show you how to run Nextcloud in a Docker container and access it over Meshnet.
+While Nextcloud can be set up using various methods, such as a or a , this article will show you how to run Nextcloud in a and access it over Meshnet.

 To begin the configuration, you must have Docker installed on your device.
 Instructions on how to download and install Docker can be found on the Docker website: